MaVeN-13TTN/Food_Quest/README.md

-# 🍽️ FoodQuest: Your Culinary Companion
+# 🍽️ Food Quest: Your Culinary Companion

-FoodQuest is a modern and user-friendly web application that allows users to explore and discover recipes, search for food-related videos, and manage their favorite and bookmarked recipes.
-Built using React, Django, and the Spoonacular API, FoodQuest provides an immersive and interactive experience for food enthusiasts.
+Food Quest is a modern and user-friendly web application that allows users to explore and discover recipes, search for food-related videos, and manage their favorite and bookmarked recipes.
+Built using React, Vite, Django, and the Spoonacular API, FoodQuest provides an immersive and interactive experience for food enthusiasts.

 ## ✨ Key Features